-You can create a FormantPath with Sound: To FormantPath (burg)....
+You create a FormantPath from a Sound with the Sound: To FormantPath (burg)... command.
 The FormantPath example above could have been created from a Sound by:

 To FormantPath (burg): 0.005, 5.0, 5000.0, 0.025, 50.0, 0.05, 4